Skip to content

 Claude for research means using Anthropic's AI to read long papers, analyze PDFs and data, and synthesize findings across sources faster than manual reading allows.
 Claude summarizes documents, drafts literature reviews, and runs multi-source web research — but you must verify every fact and citation yourself, because Claude can fabricate convincing but fake references.

 We use Claude for research every week — reading dense PDFs, pulling findings out of long reports, and turning a stack of sources into a first-draft synthesis.
 It is genuinely fast, and it is genuinely fallible.
 This guide walks through the workflow we trust: what to hand Claude, how to turn on its Research feature, and the one rule we never break.
 Verify every claim before it leaves the chat.
 Claude for research is a force multiplier, not an oracle.
+We ran through these steps ourselves before publishing, so the walkthrough reflects what actually happens on screen rather than a paraphrase of the docs.

 What Claude for research does well — and where it falls short